tailhook/vagga/docs/tips.rst

     $ cat .vagga/.roots/<container_name>.<hash>/pip3-freeze.txt

-The latter form is useful to compare with old version of the same container.
+The latter form is useful to compare with older versions of the same container.